 - Have a shareholder agreement!
 We say this all the time – the time you need one is when someone is trying to exit the business and by then it is often too late.
 But if you can have a frank conversation before the business starts about what happens if it ends, that can be very helpful.

 - Get an independent valuation of the business if you can’t agree with the value.
-In an ideal world, the business partners sit down, value the company and one will buy the other out at a fair valuation, or this is done via the Relationship Property agreement.
+In an ideal world, the business partners sit down, value the company and one will buy the other out at a fair valuation.
 The company valuation can be prepared by independent valuers on both sides with an agreement to split the difference.

 Stay calm, seek legal advice and work on a sensible way of valuing the company.